abhayaaatriv/yourbank-hub/README.md

 FairSync solves the trust gap in modern banking by explaining every AI-driven decision in clear natural language.
 It supports both chat and voice banking, manages FD/loan workflows, and anchors all reasoning on a blockchain-based audit trail.
+It addresses the issues of
+- Black Box behaviour of legacy banking systems where users don't understand why something was rejected.
+- Lack of transparency in automated financial decisions leading to less trust.
+- Complex Workflows as Form-based processes are tedious and error-prone.
+- No immutable trail of AI reasoning leading to audit challenges.
+- Limited support for voice-based banking causing a wide accessibility gap.
+- Hidden biases in credit scoring and risk assessment

 ## Features